Gimtec-io/job-application-tracker-good/README.md

 * "job-tracker-backend" is the api project built with [Express](https://expressjs.com/).
 * "job-tracker-frontend" is the frontend project built with [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).

+For more details on the structure of the project and the decisions go to [ARCHITECTURE.md](./ARCHITECTURE.md).

+### Main libraries

+The backend is a raw Express project.
+Only complementary libraries like [cors](https://www.npmjs.com/package/cors) and [body-parser](https://www.npmjs.com/package/body-parser) have been used.
+For the creationg or ids I have used [uuid](https://www.npmjs.com/package/uuid).

+The frontend is a project built with [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).
+I used the typescript variation to add an extra layer of testing with types.
+[Grommet](https://v2.grommet.io/) is used as the UI framework, which also requires [styled-components](https://www.styled-components.com/) even though I didn't use it directly.

+For frontend routing I used [react-router-dom](https://reactrouter.com/web/guides/quick-start) and I relied on React state instead of adding a specific state management library.

 ### Setup

+Requirement: Node version older than v12.

 Go into each folder and run `npm install`.